sysfce2/reuse-tool/docs/man/reuse-annotate.rst

 .. option:: --skip-existing

-  Skip files that already contain REUSE information.
+  Skip a file if there is already REUSE information inside of it, or when using in tandem with :option:`--import-global`, then also skip a file if it has global annotations.

 .. option:: --import-global

-  When specified, the global annotation defined in ``REUSE.toml`` is loaded to identify existing annotations, which supports when used together with option :option:`--skip-existing`.
+  When specified, the global annotation defined in ``REUSE.toml`` is loaded to identify existing annotations, which supports when used in tandem with option :option:`--skip-existing`.

   ..
 Note::
-    If a global annotation with a precedence of :class:`override <reuse.global_licensing.PrecedenceType.OVERRIDE>` is found, the annotation process will fail, because an overriding global annotation prevents any local annotations from being applied.
+    If a global annotation with a precedence of :class:`override <reuse.global_licensing.PrecedenceType.OVERRIDE>` is found,
+    the annotation process will skip the file, because an overriding global annotation prevents any local annotations from being applied.

 .. option:: --help